Kitty (The Presidents of the United States of America song): Description

 The song describes a man's desire to pet a cat that has been out all night, implied to be a feral cat.
 After a moment of bliss, the cat turns on him and scratches him and he decides to let it spend the night outside again.

 Music video

-A music video for "Kitty" was created, however, was never released.
-In 2007, 12 years after the song released, the video was uploaded to their YouTube channel.
+A music video for "Kitty" was filmed on October 25, 1995.
+It depicts a cat's point of view in one take.
+In 2007, the video was uploaded to their YouTube channel.
 In February 2023, it was remastered in HD.